alacrityio/alacrity-support-documentation/developer documentation/manuals/tools/running wasmql server.md

 ---

 A wasm-ql system needs:
-* nodeos running the state-history plugin, with either full or recent history
+* nodala running the state-history plugin, with either full or recent history
 * A database: PostgreSQL or RocksDB
 * A database filler
 * 1 or more wasm-ql server processes